JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload) helps you visualize and experiment with UI changes while working on a Compose Multiplatform project.

-At the moment, Compose Hot Reload is only available when you include a desktop target in your multiplatform project and make the project compatible with Java 21 or earlier.
+Compose Hot Reload is currently available only if your multiplatform project includes a desktop target and is compatible with Java 21 or earlier.

 We're exploring adding support for other targets in the future.
 In the meantime, using the desktop app as your sandbox lets you quickly experiment with UI changes in common code without interrupting your flow.